OpenRLHF/OpenRLHF/README.md

 ## Performance Tuning Guide

 To achieve optimal performance, we recommend allocating more nodes to the vLLM Engine.
 For example, for a 70B model with 32 A100 GPUs, it is advised to allocate more than 16 A100 GPUs to the vLLM Engine, 8 GPUs to the Actor model, and the remaining 8 GPUs to the Critic model.
 Additionally, enable the `--colocate_critic_reward`, `--colocate_actor_ref`, and `--ref_reward_offload` options to merge nodes.
 You can refer to the script [Llama3 Ray PPO](./examples/scripts/train_ppo_llama3_ray_colocate.sh) for more details.
-Finally, you should increase the micro-batch-size as much as possible while avoiding OOM (Out Of Memory) issues, especially during the generation phase of PPO.
+Finally, you should increase the micro-batch-size (and minimize the TP size of vLLM engine) as much as possible while avoiding OOM (Out Of Memory) issues, especially during the generation phase of PPO.

 ## Running Example